Crabbe has 29 points, Nets beat Hornets 125-111

 Kemba Walker had 21 points on 7-of-11 shooting for the Hornets.
 They’ve lost five straight games.

-The Nets took control in the second quarter behind Crabbe, who made his first seven shots from the field, including six from beyond the 3-point line.
+The Nets took control in the second quarter behind Crabbe, who made his first seven shots from the field, including six from beyond the 3-point arc.

-The Hornets cut it to eight with 7:30 left after Walker scored six straight points, including an and-one off a 3-point jumper.
+The Hornets cut a 16-point deficit in half with 7:30 left after Walker scored six straight points, including an and-one off a 3-point jumper.
 But Crabbe scored on a drive and Levert knocked down a 3 from the left wing to ignite an 11-0 run to put the game away.

 For a team that prides itself on defense, the Hornets can’t seem to stop anyone lately.
 They have allowed at least 125 points in three of their last six games.

-Hornets: Cody Zeller picked up a flagrant one foul for swinging an elbow while setting a screen.
-Zeller scored in double figures for just the seventh time this season. ...
-Carolina Panthers tight end Greg Olsen attended the game.
+Hornets: Cody Zeller picked up a flagrant one foul for swinging an elbow while setting a screen. ...
+Rookie Malik Monk had 13 points on 14 shots.

 Nets: Host Philadelphia on Sunday night.